-The research study was empirical in nature with a questionnaire being used, sent via e-mail to students in the upper level marketing courses at the end of the semester.
-The development of the instrument required two basic sets of information: observable attributes of the marketing education program, and abstract attributes of the program, as perceived by students.
-In addition, an overall student attitude toward marketing as a career was needed.
-The questionnaire consisted of items or statements that measured the observable attributes of the program, abstract attributes of the program, and students' overall attitudes toward marketing courses or the marketing program.
+The research study was empirical in nature with a questionnaire being used, sent via email to students in the upper level marketing courses at the end of the semester.
+Two basic sets of information were required in the development of the instrument: observable and abstract attributes of the marketing education program, as recognized by students.
+As well, an overall student evaluation and attitude toward marketing as a career was required.
+To gauge both the students' observable attributes of the program and the abstract attributes of the program; a questionnaire consisting of variables that measured their overall evaluation and attitudes toward the marketing course or the marketing program was designed.